ted00789/SimplifAI_2.0/src/content/blog/ai-receptionist-for-car-detailing-companies.md

 > The goal isn’t to sound robotic.
 > The goal is to **answer fast, qualify correctly, and book without friction**.

-Listening to these demos makes the difference between “I think I get it” and “okay… this actually works.”

 ---

 ## 💸 The Numbers: Cost vs Revenue Impact

-Let’s talk about money.

 A human receptionist often costs **$30,000–$40,000 per year** once wages and payroll expenses are included.

-Even live answering services typically cost **$300–$800 per month**, and many only take messages instead of booking jobs.
+Even live answering services typically cost **$300–$800 per month**, and many only take messages.

-By comparison, AI receptionists usually cost **under $300 per month**, depending on call volume and features ([Smith.ai](https://smith.ai/blog/ai-receptionist-cost)).
+By comparison, AI receptionist plans often cost **a few hundred dollars per month**, depending on call volume ([Smith.ai](https://smith.ai/pricing/ai-receptionist)).

-That changes the math.

-If your average detailing job is $150:

-- Two extra booked jobs per month covers the cost
-- Five to ten extra booked jobs per month becomes pure upside

-This cost comparison is explored in more detail in [AI receptionist vs human receptionist: cost, speed, and reliability](https://simplifai-solutions.com/blogs/ai-receptionist-vs-human-receptionist-cost-speed-reliability).
+This cost difference is explored further in [AI receptionist vs human receptionist: cost, speed, and reliability](https://simplifai-solutions.com/blogs/ai-receptionist-vs-human-receptionist-cost-speed-reliability).

 > AI receptionists don’t need to be perfect.
 > They just need to answer.